 Mobile contacts -- Not all mobile contacts may end up in LOTW as I am unable to log while I drive!
 If you need a QSL for a mobile contact which has not shown up in LOTW, please send me a card via the Bureau.

 I have a weather station on APRS.
 This link will load a webpage with the current weather and weather history at and around my location.
-My APRS station consists of an Alinco DR-135 with the embedded TNC.
-I use UI-View32, Weather Display software, and a Davis Vantage Vue wireless weather station to send weather reports to fellow hams, the National Weather Service, and the world.
+My APRS station consists of an Alinco DR-135 with an Argent Data Systems T3-135 TNC.
+I use aprx on a Raspberry Pi, Weather Display software under Windows 10, and a Davis Vantage Vue wireless weather station to send weather reports to fellow hams, the National Weather Service, and the world.

 You can get an idea about 2 meter VHF propagation at my location by looking here.
 The page reports on what my APRS station is receiving on 144.39 MHz with an Arrow Antenna J-Pole mounted at about 25 feet.
 It also shows what APRS stations are receiving my 5 watt beacon.
 When I am receiving stations over 100km in distance, it usually signifies a tropospheric opening in the Central NJ area.